-The department will:
+The Division will:

-- 1. permit an extension of the 60 calendar-day time limit only if: - a. exceptional circumstances exist with respect to a particular complaint; or - b. the parent and the school district or other public agency involved voluntarily agree to extend the time to resolve the matter through mediation or alternative means of dispute resolution. - 2. provide, if needed: (a) technical assistance activities; (b) negotiations; and (c) corrective actions to achieve compliance.
+- 1. Permit an extension of the 60 calendar-day time limit only if: (a) exceptional circumstances exist with respect to a particular complaint; or (b) the parent and the school district or other public agency involved voluntarily agree to extend the time to resolve the matter through mediation or alternative means of dispute resolution. - 2.
+Provide, if needed: (a) technical assistance activities; (b) negotiations; and (c) corrective actions to achieve compliance.